ec-jrc/lisflood-model/index.md

 where *M* is the snowmelt per time step \[$mm$\], *R* is rainfall (not snow!) intensity \[$\frac {mm}{day}$], and $\Delta t$ is the time interval \[$days$\]. $T_m$ has a value of 0 $^\circ C$, and $C_m$ is a degree-day factor \[$\frac{mm} {^\circ C \cdot day}$\].
 However, it should be stressed that the value of $C_m$ can actually vary greatly both in space and time (e.g. see Martinec *et al*., 1998).

 Therefore, in practice this parameter is often treated as a calibration constant.
-A low value of C~m~ indicates slow snow melt.
-C~Seasonal~ is a seasonal variable melt factor which is also used in several other models (e.g. Anderson 2006, Viviroli et al., 2009).
+A low value of $C_m$ indicates slow snow melt. $C_{Seasonal}$ is a seasonal variable melt factor which is also used in several other models (e.g. Anderson 2006, Viviroli et al., 2009).
 There are mainly two reasons to use a seasonally variable melt factor:

 -   The solar radiation has an effect on the energy balance and varies with the time of the year.